 Adding Snipcart API key:

-In the context in heading 3.2, we have created a class named snipcartSettings.
-Now going to Snipcart settings by going to the Settings menu, here we will get our API key which we need to paste in the API key field by going back to Wagtail.
+In the context of heading 3.2, we have created a class named snipcartSettings.
+Now go to Snipcart settings by going to the Settings menu, here we will get our API key which we need to paste into the API key field by going back to Wagtail.
 Make sure to save settings, after every change or update.

 Templating is all about the front-end work.
 For this we have to go back to the main website folder which was ecommerceSite, then the templates folder.
 Here we can set the required base, footer, then body, etc, and all formatting of our website.
 For a detailed overview of the templating, click here.

-Python is very powerful as compared to all other languages for development.
+Python is very powerful compared to all other languages for development.
 And if we combine it with Django, we get a great combination of versatility, speed, security, flexibility, and a huge range of features due to which this combination is preferred in building e-commerce websites.
-First of all, we discussed the basic framework or structure and created a python Django e-commerce site then, we built a proper python Django e-commerce website with waitgail CMS by applying different steps including setting-up waitgail, models definitions, adding snipcart configuration settings, creating products, and finally templating.
+First of all, we discussed the basic framework or structure and created a Python Django e-commerce site then, we built a proper Python Django e-commerce website with waitgail CMS by applying different steps including setting-up waitgail, models definitions, adding snipcart configuration settings, creating a product, and finally templating.